yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 - Used state machine planning to make decisions and prioritize.
 - Used this buzzer system in a classroom quiz competition and it worked well.

-**Electronic Password Lock System** - Microcontroller Applications Coursework
+**Electronic Password Lock System**

 - Designed and implemented an electronic password lock system using FPGA for secure access control.
 - Used multi-state federation management.
+- Can reset the password and unlock the door with the password.
+This project can be applied to smart door locks, etc.

 ## Skills